Thank you one and all!

 Nancy went on to an artistic career that fulfilled her early promise.
 Returning to Provincetown with Mary some sixty years later, we went to a show of Nancy's paintings in a local gallery, where Mary fell as much in love with her work as I had once been with its creator, coming away with a splendid snow scene that hangs over our fireplace.
 During a later visit, in Nancy's comfy Provincetown kitchen I confessed my childhood passion and was rewarded with a warm hug that so many years before I would have killed for!

 In the summer there was no shortage of the talented, the beautiful and the exotic, but then Provincetown was a different place, a World Fair every year, a hectic theme park in the days before Disneyland.
 Without giving it a name, I was aware of schizophrenia.
-Norman Mailer mentions it at the beginning of Tough Guys Don't Dance, the crowded summer streets down which, come winter, you could roll a bowling ball.
+Norman Mailer mentions it at the beginning of Tough Guys Don't Dance, which he later made into a film.
+He mentions the crowded summer streets down which, come winter, you could roll a bowling ball.
 It could be true of people as well, especially those who earned their living from the tourists.
 In summer they peddled whatever they had – rooms, food, souvenirs – or became, like the town crier, quaint embodiments of local color.
 Then, when the audience had paid, applauded and departed, the voluble entertainers reverted to an inbred taciturnity.

 One can argue that this is true of any northern climate: I've experienced the Scandinavian temperament in the ecstatic “white nights” of midsummer and in the somber, introspective loneliness of snowbound isolation.
 But there is an extra variable in the equation when the population thins along with the sunlight and the town looks, for a while, like a deserted fair ground.
 Winter was a bleak time, with a few friends but no activities.
 I longed for some imagined city, where things were always happening.
 In summer my mother rented rooms to supplement the meager parson's pay and I would hang around when the guests arrived, eager for any news from Out There.
 One couple who came every year sensed my hunger and fed me sugar cubes and match books from far-away places like the Grossinger Country Club and Radio City Music Hall.
 I stared hard at them, imagining myself transported to Paradise.
 Now, when every city strives for noisy anonymity, it is a wintry Provincetown I dream of.